← Dashboard ↑ Back to Top

 This is exactly why most educators choose the direct rollover.
 With a direct rollover, the money goes straight from your old account to your new account — no check in your hands, no withholding, no 60-day clock, no risk of accidental taxes.
 It's cleaner, safer, and the approach widely recommended by financial educators.
 If you remember one thing from this section: always request a direct rollover.

-Mike taught in California for 8 years, then moved to Texas for a new teaching job.
+Rafael taught in California for 8 years, then moved to Texas for a new teaching job.
 He had $62,000 in his California 403(b) with a high-fee vendor (1.2% annual fee).

-What Mike did:
+What Rafael did:

 • Opened a Traditional IRA at Fidelity